Rush-A Farewell to Kings

 3: Closer to the Heart was the radio hit from this album, and for a short single, it is not bad.
 It has the same feel of the previous tracks, in being very empowering.
 A great casual listen.
 (9/10)

 4: Cinderella Man was written by Lee, when most of Rush's lyrics are written by Peart.
 It has some very subtle social lyrics mixed in with the seemingly nonsensical fantasy lyrics, yet still fits in with the mood.
 It has some nice opening riffs and similar melodies to the previous songs.
-It certainly is one of the weaker tracks, but okay nonetheless.
-(5/10)
+A pretty great underrated song.
+(8/10)

 6: Cygnus X-1.
 This song is undeniably my favorite Rush song of all time!
 Starting out with some distorted spoken word, sort of reminiscing The Necromancer from Caress of Steel.
 The subtle percussion and menacing ambiance make for a much darker rendition of Xanadu.
 Driving guitar riffs slowly fade in, and Lifeson and Peart perfectly compliment each other on this part.
 I just love how the guitar is just rocking throughout while the drumming keeps a steady pace.
 Soon, the keyboard subtly fades in and gives warning for the song to rock further.
 Rush truly shows their Metal side here, with dark menacing swirling guitar rampaging through till the guitar starts to crunch through its strings.
 Lee then lowers his voice to speak his first words of this song, signaling the guitars to explode, and Lee begins singing about the the black hole soon to come.
 After some lighter guitar similar to the previous songs, the guitars scream out of the way.
 Silence falls, until Lifeson shows his fury with some crunching metal riffs, making way for Lee to sing in all glory.
 From then on, the Cygnus X-1 saga is to be continued...
 It is certainly one of the best rock/metal songs I've heard.
 (10/10)